 Besides the questions to ask the condo management company, it’s helpful to have a discussion with a member of the board of a comparable condo managed by the firm.

 In particular, this allows you to verify that they are capable of adapting to the specific needs of a condominium and offering custom service.
+Learn what skills make an excellent registered condominium manager.

 Questions relating to the management firm